 LoRa® is a long range Internet of Things (IoT) system designed for the ever expanding IoT.
 It is an open system that allows anyone to manufacture devices which can communicate over a LoRa®WAN network.
 The openness removes the hand-cuffs that restricts companies to a particular vendor.
 With LoRa®, utilities can design their system to facilitate communicating with electric, water and gas meters all on the same network.
 Other devices like street light controllers, transformer temperature monitors and distribution monitoring devices can all be added as needed.

-LoRa is designed for low power, long range applications which are well suited for AMI.
+LoRa® is designed for low power, long range applications which are well suited for Advanced Metering Infrastructure (AMI).
 It operates in the 900 Mhz ISM bands but the technology allows its signals to transmit above the noise in these bands.
 Visions system transmits a maximum of 42 bytes at just under 400 ms using 1 watt (30 db) radios.

-LoRa is scalable to the size of your requirement.
+LoRa® is scalable to the size of your requirement.
 You can choose from 8 to 64 channel gateways.
 Thus allowing 1,500,000 messages per day up to 12,000,000 messages per day from a single gateway.
-If you buy an AMI system with proprietary technology, you will be handcuffed to that vendor for 15 to 20 years or longer.
-In order to achieve competitive pricing for meters, gateways and head-end systems, LoRa is your only choice.
+If you buy an Advanced Metering Infrastructure (AMI) system with proprietary technology, you will be handcuffed to that vendor for 15 to 20 years or longer.
+In order to achieve competitive pricing for meters, gateways and head-end systems, LoRa® is your only choice.

 There are multiple vendors for meters, gateways, headend systems and other distribution automation devices with more being developed everyday.
 Vision uses gateways from various vendors to match the unique requirements of each system.
 The customer then chooses the vendors equipment that best suits their requirements.